 To file an insurance claim, record what you can whether you are still at the scene of the accident or are being taken by ambulance to the emergency room.
 Write down the time, location, and details of the accident.
 Try to remember if there were any other circumstances, drivers or pedestrians that could have contributed to the crash.
 While at the hospital, make sure to get medical documents pertaining to your injuries as well as the names of doctors and technicians who examined and treated you.

 If you are still at the accident scene, gather the other driver’s information including their name, phone number, address, and insurance company information.
 It is also a smart idea to write down their license plate number in case they give you false information.
 Some drivers will give false details because they may not have insurance, may not have gained permission to drive someone’s vehicle, or they may not be allowed to operate any motor vehicle due to an expired or suspended license.

 You should also speak with witnesses to get their version of events.
 If the police are called and they arrive at the scene, get the officer’s information and any police forms they provide.
 Take photos with your smartphone as you want visual evidence of the accident scene, damages to your vehicle, and any damages caused to the other vehicle.

 With all the gathered medical reports, police forms and witness information, you will be able to accurately fill in the details on insurance claim forms to seek compensation for damages and injuries.
 You will also have available evidence in case the claims adjuster requires additional information to help decide on a compensation amount.
 In some cases, you may need to file a lawsuit to receive compensation for medical bills, lost wages or damages against liable parties.

-A personal injury attorney can help you with filing insurance claims, preparing lawsuits, and representing your best interests in a court of law.
-Contact our Indianapolis office of Doehrman Buba Attorney at Law for a free consultation.
+An Indianapolis car accident attorney can help you with filing insurance claims, preparing lawsuits, and representing your best interests in a court of law.
+Contact our Indianapolis office of Doehrman Buba Ring for a free consultation.